HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-5 Station ID.md

 > **Key Information:** When using a phone transmission, you can use stroke, slant, or slash interchangeably to indicate the separator in a self-assigned indicator. {{< link id="T1F06" >}}

-Want to add a little flair to your call sign?
+Want to add a little flair to your callsign?
 You can use self-assigned indicators — a suffix tagged on with a slash to tell others something about your operation.
 "KD1CBA/MOB" might indicate you're mobile; "W1AW/70" might celebrate a 70th anniversary.
 On phone, you say "stroke," "slant," or "slash" for the slash itself — all three are equally acceptable.

 Just remember, your indicator can't clash with any FCC-specified indicators or country prefixes.

 #### Special Situations

-- **Club Stations**: Use the club's call sign, not your personal one (covered in Section 8.1).
+- **Club Stations**: Use the club's callsign, not your personal one (covered in Section 8.1).
-- **Special Event Stations**: Use the special event call sign if one has been issued.
+- **Special Event Stations**: Use the special event callsign if one has been issued.
 - **Remote Operation**: Additional identification rules may apply — check current FCC regulations if you're operating remotely.

 #### Tactical Call Signs

-> **Key Information:** Tactical call signs do not replace your FCC call sign — you must still identify with your assigned call sign at least every 10 minutes during, and at the end of, a communication. {{< link id="T1F02" >}}
+> **Key Information:** Tactical callsigns do not replace your FCC callsign — you must still identify with your assigned callsign at least every 10 minutes during, and at the end of, a communication. {{< link id="T1F02" >}}

-As much as we all love our call signs (if you don't, you will!) there are times when it's not super convenient to keep track of them when working with a group.
+As much as we all love our callsigns (if you don't, you will!) there are times when it's not super convenient to keep track of them when working with a group.
 Imagine you're helping with a large event — perhaps a parade in a mid-sized city.
 You might need someone at each of these stations:

 * Parade headquarters — someone to coordinate with the officials in charge of the parade and relay information as needed.
 * 1st Street.